+Table 2.
 Some Challenges to the Implementation of Multi-Method Approaches

-Cost of multi-method studies.
-Conducting research is an endeavor that demands great amounts of time and resources.
+Cost of multi-method Conducting research is an endeavor that demands great amounts of studies time and resources.
 Therefore, as a general rule, using multiple methods requires more resources and/or the prioritization of methods and research questions (Blatchford, 2005).

-Publication pressures, reputation and tenure.
-As Mingers (2001) asserts "academics are increasingly under publication pressures and it is certainly much easier to sell clear-cut, well-defined, monomethod work both to funding agencies and to journals." (p.
+It is also important to think about the kind of resources that need to be available to teach future researchers.
+The goals and the cost of any particular study - both in the training arena and in the design of a particular research protocol are important.
+Publication pressures, reputation and tenure As Mingers (2001) asserts "academics are increasingly under publication pressures and it is certainly much easier to sell clear-cut, well-defined, monomethod work both to funding agencies and to journals." (p.
 249).
-In the case of digital government, for example, some times researchers need to disaggregate their inter-disciplinary research into disciplinary pieces in order to publish their results (Dawes, Helbig, & Gil-García, 2004).

-Availability of muti-method research knowledge.
-Some disciplines are inherently interdisciplinary and have been doing multiple method research and integrating results for many years, for example, in geography.
+In the case of digital government, for example, some times researchers need to disaggregate their inter-disciplinary research into disciplinary pieces in order to publish their results (Dawes et al. , 2004).
+Availability of multi- method research knowledge Some disciplines are inherently interdisciplinary and have been doing multiple method research and integrating results for many years, for example, in geography.
 It seems clear that it is necessary to train people to think more broadly about research.

-Incompatibility between methods.
-As discussed above, some multi-method approaches systematically combine quantitative and qualitative methods.
+Incompatibility between methods As discussed above, some multi-method approaches systematically combine quantitative and qualitative methods.
 In some situations this combination presents challenges derived from the perceived differences between these two types of methods (Reichardt & Cook, 1979).
 Other researchers consider that qualitative and quantitative approaches are compatible and complement each other (Brannen, 2005).

-TWO EXAMPLES OF MULTI-METHOD RESEARCH PROJECTS
+4. TWO EXAMPLES OF MULTI-METHOD RESEARCH PROJECTS